 – “poor luck” is Soei and Suei, respectively, in Chinese and Thai.

-– Thai is a Tai language, and it is also known as Siamese.
+– Thai is a Tai language, also known as Siamese.

 – Around 40 million people speak Thai in the world.

-– A stone inscription dated 1292 AD is thought to be the first occurrence of the written Thai language.
+– A stone inscription dated 1292 AD is considered the first occurrence of the written Thai language.

 – Thai is a tonal language consisting of five distinct tones.